Emilia-Capital/fewer-tags/readme.txt

 This positively affects your site\'s SEO and also leads to less crawling, as you have less useless tag pages.

+== Frequently Asked Questions ==

+=== Can I safely install this on an existing site? ===

+So you have a site with a lot of tags that don't add any value?
+Yes, you can safely add this plugin.
+It will redirect the useless tag pages to your site's homepage.

+=== Should I also noindex my tag pages? ===

+No, you should not noindex your tag pages.
+If your tag pages have more than 10 posts in them, they are valuable ways of getting your site crawled and of combining related content.
+There's no reason to noindex those pages at that point.
+What you could (and should) do is add descriptions to those tag pages.

+=== How can I report security bugs? ===

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/less-tags)

 == Installation ==
 1. Search for Less Tags on the repository